scrameri/CaptureAl/tutorial/parallel/Step1_Read_Mapping.md

           Additional columns are ignored.

--t        Path to alignment stats.
+-t        Path to coverage statistics.
 Header and tab-separation expected.

           Sample IDs must be in the FIRST column.
-Alignment stats must be in the following columns as defined in lines 114-122 of filter.visual.coverages.R.
+Coverage statistics must be in the following columns as defined in filter.visual.coverages.R.

-          Only mapping statistics of samples passed via -s will be used.
+          Only coverage statistics of samples passed via -s will be used.
 A Warning or Stop is issued if there are mismatches.

 -r        Path to region reference sequences.
 FASTA format expected.
 Used to correlate alignment stats with
           reference sequence lengths and GC content.